FutureFeed, CMMC 2.0, and Shared Responsibility

 - Customer Responsibility Matrices are required for CUI Assets

-That said, shared responsibility still exists, and clarity benefits everyone.
+That said, clarity benefits everyone.

 Why FutureFeed Will Provide a CRM Anyway

-- Clearly document responsibility boundaries
+- Clearly documents responsibility boundaries

-- Reduce friction during assessments
+- Reduces friction during assessments

 This is about customer experience and audit efficiency, not regulatory obligation.

-Hosting and FedRAMP Moderate Equivalency Status
+Hosting and FedRAMP Moderate Equivalency

 Shared Responsibility (High-Level)

-FutureFeed is responsible for
+FutureFeed is responsible for:

 - Platform and infrastructure security